| | | | | |

-Trak Racer is a cockpit company that suddenly decided it wanted to be everything else as well.
-They’re sort of a sim racing manufacturer / retailer hybrid, as they sell not only their own gear but otehr manufacturers too.
-Nothing wrong with that – smart idea when all you sold was cockpits and monitor stands.
+This Trak Racer buyer’s guide covers a brand that’s expanding fast – they used to just make cockpits, and now they want to be everything else as well.
+They’re a sim racing manufacturer / retailer hybrid, selling their own gear alongside other manufacturers’ kit through the same store.
+Nothing wrong with that, smart move when all you sold was cockpits and monitor stands.

-Trak Racer have been making 8020 extrusion rigs in Australia since 2008 with the TR160 one of the most rigid profile rigs you can buy.
-Since those heady early days, yhey’ve partnered with the BWT Alpine Formula One team for their flagship TRX cockpit, and they’re now building their own direct drive wheelbases, pedals, and steering wheels.
+Trak Racer have been making 8020 extrusion rigs in Australia since 2008, with the TR160 one of the most rigid profile rigs you can buy.
+Since those heady early days, they’ve partnered with the BWT Alpine Formula One team for their flagship TRX cockpit, and they’ve started building their own peripherals under the VNM performance sub-brand – VNM pedals and a VNM handbrake are the two products shipping today.

 That’s a big shift from a company that used to just make the thing you bolt everything to.
 Good luck to them.

-Today’s guide covers the whole Trak Racer product range – their cockpits, seats, monitor stands, and the growing peripherals line.
-They also stock third-party brands like Simucube, Heusinkveld, and Moza through their store, but I’m focusing on what Trak Racer actually makes in this post.
-Their range runs from around $250 for a wheel stand up to $22,000 for a complete turnkey rig with everything bolted on.
+Today’s guide covers the whole Trak Racer product range – their cockpits, seats, monitor stands, and the growing peripherals line under the VNM banner.
+They also stock third-party brands like Simucube, Heusinkveld, and Moza through their store, but I’m focusing on what Trak Racer (or VNM) makes in this post.
+Their range runs from around $349 for the TR40S frame up to nearly $22,000 for the Spec 4 TR160 Motion plug-and-play simulator with everything bolted on.
 Oh, and they do flight too.

 Quick Navigation